geogardenclub/geogardenclub.github.io/docs/develop/data-model/document-data-model.md

 ## In-memory entities and collections

-The GGC app needs a way to manipulate the entities stored in the database, and does so via a pair of Dart "domain" classes that mirror these Firebase collections.
-So, for example, for an entity named "Foo", there will be a Dart class called "Foo" enabling the creation of in-memory instances of a Foo.
-In addition, there will also be a Dart class called "FooCollection", which provides access to all the in-memory Foo instances.
+The GGC app needs a way to represent  the entities stored in the database in memory.
+It does so via a pair of Dart "domain" classes that mirror these Firebase collections.
+So, for example, if there is an entity named "Foo", then:
+1. There is a Firebase collection called "foos" providing persistant storage of these entities.
+2. There is a Dart class called "Foo" providing an in-memory representation of the Firebase foo documents.
+3. There is a Dart class called "FooCollection", with methods that clients can call to obtain access to all the in-memory Foo instances.
 Note that an instance of the FooCollection will often not contain all the Foo instances in the Firebase Foo collection; but it should always contain all the Foo instances *needed* by the app at that particular point in time.
+(For example, the FooCollection might only provide access to the Foo instances associated with the current Chapter.)

 We use the [Freezed](https://pub.dev/packages/freezed) package to facilitate the definition of entities, and the [With Widgets](../design/with-widgets) design pattern to manage the relationship between the Firebase collections and their in-memory counterparts.